Kubernetes Course Labs

 kubectl get pods

 This Pod container has a Linux shell and some useful tools installed.
-You can start a shell inside the contianer and connect to it using the interactive flag:
+You can start a shell inside the contianer and connect to it using the interactive -it flag:

 kubectl exec -it sleep -- sh